dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/new-db.md

 uid: core/get-started/full-dotnet/new-db
 ---

-# .NET Framework - New Database
+# Getting started with EF Core on .NET Framework with a New Database

 In this walkthrough, you will build a console application that performs basic data access against a Microsoft SQL Server database using Entity Framework.
 You will use migrations to create the database from your model.